Your money-making expert. Financial journalist, TV and radio personality.

 Do you ever wonder where your cash goes?
 If you find that there is often more month than money – and you are grimly hanging on until payday – perhaps it is time to keep a spending diary.

 A spending diary is simply a way to track your spending.
 It can be a plain notebook, a specific budget book, a spreadsheet or an addition to your daily journal.
-It could even be an automated spending tracker connected to your bank account – whatever works for you.
+It could even be an automated spending tracker connected to your bank account – or a receipt scanner and organizer app – whatever works for you.

 Whichever form of spending diary you choose, it is important to update and analyse it regularly.
 If you are really struggling with money, updating your tracker daily can be life changing.
 Once you are in the swing of things and more aware of your spending, every few days or once a week is likely to be enough to have a positive effect on your finances.